Publication

 Abstract

 Interactions between electrons and phonons play a crucial role in quantum materials.
 Yet, there is no universal method that would simultaneously accurately account for strong electron-phonon interactions and electronic correlations.
-By hybridizing the merit of the variational quantum eigensolver (VQE) and the variational non-Gaussian solver (NGS), we develop a quantum algorithm suitable for this type of correlated systems.
-This method tackles arbitrarily strong electron-phonon coupling strengths without increasing qubits and quantum gates, compared to purely electronic models.
-The benchmark on the Hubbard-Holstein model reveals the competition between charge density and spin density wave phases, quantitatively consistent with exact diagonalization.
+By combining methods of the variational quantum eigensolver and the variational non-Gaussian solver, we develop a hybrid quantum-classical algorithm suitable for this type of correlated systems.
+This hybrid method tackles systems with arbitrarily strong electron-phonon coupling without increasing the number of required qubits and quantum gates, as compared to purely electronic models.
+We benchmark our method by applying it to the paradigmatic Hubbard-Holstein model at half filling, and show that it correctly captures the competition between charge density wave and antiferromagnetic phases, quantitatively consistent with exact diagonalization.